NikolasMsomething/Photo-Synthesis/README.md

 You will be prompted with a question.

-Enter a valid stringnumber input within the available album range (1-100).
+Enter a valid input within the available album range (1-100).

 Example: